AdaptableTools/openfin-demo/README.md

 There are 2 Audit Screens - each of which listens to the Audit Log stream and outputs to a new window:
 - **Trade Audit**: Displays a list of all Cell Edits made in the Trade Blotter - who made the change, what was changed and when
 - **Price Blotter**: Displays a list of all Cell Edits made in the Price Blotter but also logs Ticking Data changes

+##  Sidebar
+A sidebar is displayed on the left of the application giving access to all the screens available in the demo

+> This can be hidden / displayed via a button in the Application Toolbar

 ## Notifications and Alerts
 The Positions Blotter has been set up to fire an [Adaptable Alert](https://docs.adaptabletools.com/docs/adaptable-functions/alert-function) when any Position is greater than 50,000.